CDCgov/tostadas/README.md

 The outputs of the pipeline will appear in the "nf_test_results" folder within the project directory (update this in the standard params set for a different output path).

-** NOTE: Running the pipeline with default parameters (test) will trigger a wait time equal to # of samples * 180 seconds.
+:exclamation: Running the pipeline with default parameters (test) will trigger a wait time equal to # of samples * 180 seconds.
 This default parameter can be overridden by running the following command instead:

 ```bash
 nextflow run main.nf -profile test,conda --submission_wait_time <place integer value here in seconds>